yuan-yin-truly/BayesianCART/README.md

 4. Caveats for point 2: not all binding are regulatory.
 This is easy to understand, if we think of binding as a thermodynamic event.
 But perhaps we need to be even more careful when we say that regulatory bindings are those with high affinity.
 There are some notable exceptions, but I need to look into my books to say anything concrete.

-When we think about this problem, we imagine we have a modeling scheme that can roughly be divided into 2 steps:
+When we think about this problem, we imagine a modeling scheme that can roughly be divided into 2 steps:

 * For a particular gene of interest, we want to sample the “true” TF, i.e. regulating TF as a subset of TFs that bind near the gene.
 The sampling may have a weight proportional to the binding affinity, so that TFs with high binding affinity are more likely to be sampled.
 Moreover, in simple organism like *E. coli*, there shouldn’t be more than a couple of TFs being “true” TF for a gene.
 * Once we have sampled the “true” TFs, we want to establish a “correlation” between the “true” TFs and the gene.
 In other words, we want something that we can conclude with, say, “when TF A is high and TF B is low, the gene is high; when TF A is low and TF B…”.

 This sounds awfully like an MCMC sampling scheme coupled with a binary tree.
 But at the time we don’t know how to probabilistically represent a tree.
-So, we looked around and found a paper of about my age (I hope) that provides a good starting point for us:
+So, we looked around and found a paper of about my age (I hope) that provided a good starting point for us:

 > Hugh A. Chipman , Edward I. George & Robert E. McCulloch (1998) Bayesian CART Model Search, Journal of the American Statistical Association, 93:443, 935-948, DOI: 10.1080/01621459.1998.10473750